michaelliao/warpdb/README.md

-# warpdb
+# WarpDB Overview

-DSL-driven RDBMS interface for Java:
+WarpDB is a lightweight Object-Relational Mapping (ORM) framework designed to provide a simple, fluent, and type-safe interface for Java applications to interact with relational databases.
+It aims to reduce the complexity often associated with database operations while maintaining flexibility for developers.

 ![DEMO](https://github.com/michaelliao/warpdb/raw/master/warpdb.gif)

-# Status:
+# Status

 ![Maven Central](https://img.shields.io/maven-central/v/com.itranswarp/warpdb) ![Github Workflow](https://github.com/michaelliao/warpdb/actions/workflows/maven.yml/badge.svg)

-### Design principles
+# Design Philosophy

-* JPA-annotation based configuration.
+WarpDB follows several core design principles that differentiate it from other ORM frameworks:

+- JPA-annotation based configuration: Uses standard Jakarta Persistence API annotations for entity mapping;
-* DSL-style API reads like English.
+- DSL-style API: Provides a fluent query interface that reads like English;
-* Support raw SQL for very complex query.
-* No "attach/dettach".
+- Raw SQL support: Allows for direct SQL queries when needed for complex operations;
-* All entities are simple POJOs without proxy-ing.
+- Simple POJO entities: All entities are plain Java objects without proxying;
+- No "attach/detach" lifecycle: Simplified entity management without complex state tracking.

+These principles guide the development of WarpDB to create a framework that is both powerful and easy to use.

-### Database Support
+# Database Support

 * MySQL 5.x/8.x

-### Configuration
+# Configuration

 Maven dependency: